Aus Open: How Maria Sharapova's father inspired her impressive form

-After notching up 6-3, 6-2 win over Bouchard, Russian ace reveals that her eagerness to avoid a lecture from her dad is behind her impressive form in Melbourne
+After notching up 6-3, 6-2 win over Bouchard, Russian ace reveals that her eagerness to avoid a lecture from her dad is behind her great performance in Melbourne

 Melbourne: Maria Sharapova has revealed how avoiding another ticking-off from her father was behind her impressive run to the semi-finals of the Australian Open.

 Maria Sharapova celebrates her win over Eugenie Bouchard yesterday.
 Inset: Sharapova's father, Yuri.
 Pics/AFP, Getty Images